nboltn/babblebot/docs/control.rst

 .. rubric:: Integrations

 Manage your social integrations.
 If you just subscribed to patreon and still don't see the custom username option on the main dashboard, try refreshing your patreon integration here.

+.. rubric:: Logs

+Use this for debugging purposes and to inspect recent log output generated from the bot.